bishwajitprasadgond/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
 In this Recommender system we have used TMDB dataset, Vectorization and Cosine Similarity to achieve our goals.
 We have done all the coding part in movie_recommender_System.ipynb file and we have  displayed it as web application using Sreamlit.
 The streamlit code part is there in app.py.
-We have not uploaded the virtual environment and lib here because of its size
+We have not uploaded the virtual environment and lib here because of its size.
+We could optimize this model a little bit by assigning weightage to the user-defined priorities on the genre, cast, director and other concerned parameters.